dfinity/sdk/docs/design/asset-canister-interface.md

 This method revokes a permission from a principal.

 Callable by: Principals with [ManagePermissions](#permission-managepermissions) permission, and canister controllers.
-Also, any principal can revoke any of its own own permissions.
+Also, any principal can revoke any of its own permissions.

 ### Method: `list_permitted`